Meet Our Scholars

 Cindy Calder founded Calder Classics in 2012 while studying for her M.A. in Classics at Columbia University.
 She earned her B.A. from Dartmouth College in 1979, her M.A. in Classics from Columbia University in 2012, and spent several summers in the hallowed halls of CUNY’s Latin/Greek Institute, where the extremely intense but very rewarding course of study inspired her to share her passion for the Classics through her own high school and adult programs.
 While at Columbia, she founded Calder Classics on the belief that the study of the Classics, when complemented with a first-hand experience of art, history, literature and modern culture, enriches younger students’ academic experience and encourages adults to re-engage in the joys of learning.
 At Calder Classics, mixing students of all ages in a shared learning environment has proven intellectually stimulating in wonderfully unexpected ways.
 Ms. Calder currently teaches Latin at Trinity School in New York City.
 She has previously taught at the Brearley School and Saint Joseph High School and has extensive tutoring experience in Greek and Latin.
 She lives with her husband in Brooklyn and is the mother of four boys.
 Cindy teaches Latin in all the Florence programs.

-Johanna Braff is in her third year at The Dalton School where she teaches Latin and Greek.
+Johanna Braff is in her fourth year at The Dalton School where she teaches Latin and Greek.
 After attending Saint Ann’s School in Brooklyn, she received her B.A. from Swarthmore College in Latin and Greek, and her M.A. from the University of Maryland in Classics.
 At Maryland, she was awarded a Teaching Assistantship and the Award for Teaching Excellence in 2008.
 She completed her M.A. with a thesis focusing on the role of gendered animal similes in Aeschylus’ Oresteia and Homer’s Odyssey.
 Johanna then began her Ph.D. in Classics at the City University of New York Graduate Center.
 She has taught Classics and Classics in Translation classes at Brooklyn College, Lehman College and Touro College.
 She spent a year teaching Latin at the Brearley School before coming to Dalton.
-This will be Johanna's first year teaching Greek with Calder Classics.
-She is looking forward to soaking in all of the Greek culture while also perhaps picking up some modern Greek!
+Johanna has taught ancient Greek for Calder Classics in Thessaloniki where she loves soaking in all of the Greek culture and also picking up some modern Greek!

 Billy Calder graduated from Dartmouth in 2012 and was accepted immediately into the American Repertory Theatre at Harvard University’s graduate program of study in acting, a two-year MFA with a semester residence at the Moscow Art Theater School in Russia.
 While he was at ART, Billy and his classmates worked closely with Sean Graney, a Radcliffe fellow, while Graney created his 12-hour theatrical adaptation combining all 32 surviving Greek tragedies, entitled All Our Tragic.
 At Dartmouth, Billy majored in Theatre and studied classical tragedy, playing the part of Creon in Jean Anhouilh's Antigone.
 Billy was active in theatre at Saint Ann's School in Brooklyn, where he studied four years of ancient Greek.
 He attended the American Farm School's Greek Summer Program and he is designing a theatre course as a future addition to the Calder Classics' Greek program.
 Billy is now based back in Brooklyn where he has co-founded the CRASH Theater Company and works as a tutor for Noodle Pros.